sthau/NetworkLockdown/README.md

     - q_ball_close = list of nodes that are quarantined in initial quarantine
     - q_ball_check = list of nodes that are checked when determining initial quarantine
     - enforce = indicator vector of if nodes comply with lockdowns

+kx_policy_v3.m
+- Runs the (k,x) policies described in the paper and SI
+  - Inputs:
+    - K, T, alpha, theta, tau, x, G, R0, radius, seed, eps
+    - seed is a node selected from seed_list
+    - eps = fraction of nodes that do not quarantine, set in run files
+  - Outputs:
+    - infection_mat = KxT matrix indicating when nodes are infected
+    - detection_mat = KxT matrix indicating when nodes are detected
+    - recovered_mat = KxT matrix indicating when nodes are recovered
+    - q_idx = KxT matrix indicating when nodes are quarantined
+    - fail_idx = 1 if failure, 0 if initial quarantine succeeds
+    - dist_list = list of average distance between detected nodes (returns -1 if there are no detections)

 jurisdiction_policy_new.m
   - Inputs